fenago/machine-learning-for-finance/lab_guides/Lab_5.md

-In this chapter, you have learned the most important NLP techniques.
+In this lab, you have learned the most important NLP techniques.
-There was a lot that we\'ve learned, and here\'s a big list of things we covered in this chapter and everything you should now feel confident about understanding:
+There was a lot that we\'ve learned, and here\'s a big list of things we covered in this lab and everything you should now feel confident about understanding: